 The 4 steps of the intervention consist of:

-1. Organizing a counselor-family work team.
+- Organizing a therapist-family work team.
 Developing a therapeutic alliance with each family member, and with the family as a whole, is essential for success.

-2. Diagnosing the nature of family strengths and problematic relationships.
-Emphasis is made on those family relationships that are supportive or problematic and on the impact, they have upon the children’s behavior and the parental figures’ ability to correct inappropriate responses.
+- Diagnosing the nature of family strengths and problematic relationships.
+The therapist emphasizes those family relationships that are supportive or problematic and on the impact, they have upon the children’s behavior and the parental figures’ ability to correct inappropriate responses.

-A program structure that includes at least three counselors assigned to conduct the intervention - even if on a part time basis—is strongly encouraged.
-This will allow counselors to support and consult with each one about BSFT.
+We strongly encourage that the agency create a program structure which includes at least three therapists assigned to conduct the intervention - even if on a part time basis.
+This will allow therapists to support and consult with each other about BSFT.

-BSFT® can be implemented in a variety of settings, including community social services agencies, mental health clinics, substance abuse prevention and treatment clinics, health agencies, and family clinics.
+BSFT® can be implemented in a variety of settings.
+They include community social services agencies, mental health clinics, substance abuse prevention and treatment clinics, health agencies, and family clinics.
 Because BSFT works with the whole family, the program usually operates during afternoons, evenings and Saturdays.

 Proven Results of BSFT®

-While BSFT is notable as a model developed particularly for its cultural competence with language and cultural minority families, the model has been tested with other populations including African-Americans, women, and those with HIV/Aids.
-An extensive list of adaptations has been made by the co-developer to a variety of settings including foster-care, Native American reservations, home-based and community clinic settings, transitional programs and others.
+BSFT is notable as a model developed for its cultural competence with language and cultural minority families.
+While originally developed for Hispanic families, the model has been tested with other populations including African Americans, women, and those with HIV/Aids.
+An extensive list of adaptations has been made by the co-developer to a variety of settings.
+These include foster-care, Native American reservations, home-based and community clinic settings, transitional programs and others.